 - Morningstar may be the most well-known mutual fund research firm by individual investors.
 There are useful research reports, portfolio trackers, and articles available on the site—some free of charge and others for a subscription fee.
 Morningstar also offers research on stocks, 529 plans, and hedge funds.
 The premium subscription includes fund analysis and recommendations, and the free subscription includes access to many articles, fund screeners, and portfolio performance tracking.

-- Mutual Fund Observer is a site that provides periodic commentary on all things mutual funds in the form of a newsletter to which investors can subscribe to.
+- Mutual Fund Observer is a site that provides periodic commentary on all things mutual funds in the form of a newsletter to which investors can subscribe.
 The newsletter provides fund profiles on mutual funds worth considering.

 - Maxfunds has been described as a “free website with a cheeky attitude and a passion for no-load funds.”
 The site provides data on hundreds of funds in a number of categories.
 Funds are ranked according to key criteria such as expense ratio, market cap, and diversification.

 - Fidelity offers access to thousands of mutual funds beyond their own.
-They also have outstanding resources for researching and analyzing up to 10,000 mutual funds.
+They also have outstanding resources for researching and analyzing over 10,000 mutual funds.

+Zacks and Merrill Lynch are also good sites to use to research mutual funds.
 Each investor will find that they have preferences for how they research mutual funds.
 Other than the quantity of information, you'll want to look for the quality and ease of use.
 See which resources work best for you.
-To get all the information you need, it is possible that you'll use more than one.
+To get all the information you need, it is possible that you'll use more than one website.

 Disclaimer: The information on this site is provided for discussion purposes only, and should not be misconstrued as investment advice.
 Under no circumstances does this information represent a recommendation to buy or sell securities.